michalprchlik/javascript_calculator/README.md

 ## Overview

 Very simple calculator written in Javascript/JQuery.
+HTML/CSS flex frames used for styling the calculator.

 ## Preview